ncbi/ribovore/README.md

 SSU and LSU rRNA genes from different taxonomic groups.

-The [`ribosensor`](documentation/ribosensor.md#top) script also validates and classifies rRNA sequences, but uses both profiles and blastn to do single-sequence comparisons.
+The [`ribosensor`](documentation/ribosensor.md#top) script also validates and classifies rRNA sequences, but uses blastn to do single-sequence comparisons in addition to using profiles.

 The [`riboaligner`](documentation/riboaligner.md#top) script is used to check if rRNA sequences are full length and do not extend past the gene boundary.

-The [`ribodbmaker`](documentation/ribodbmaker.md#top) script performs a series of tests on input sequences to create a high quality dataset of sequences that pass all tests.
+The [`ribodbmaker`](documentation/ribodbmaker.md#top) script performs a series of tests on input rRNA sequences to create a high quality dataset of sequences that pass all tests.

 ## <a name="documentation"></a> Ribovore documentation